robin-a-meade/jbang-catalog/README.md

 This is an alias for [`sqlline`](https://github.com/julianhyde/sqlline).

-We added the alias to the catalog using:
+This alias was added to the catalog using:

 ```
 jbang alias add \